Shaping impactful carbon markets to sustain long-term demand signals

 • Decarbonizing hard-to-abate sectors: Navigating regulations, trade challenges, and market dynamics

-• 11:15 Fireside chat: CORSIA and its impacts: What airlines need to know
+• 11:15 Panel discussion: CORSIA and its impacts: What airlines need to know

 • Key phases and timelines: what’s next for the global aviation sector under CORSIA